 Benefits related to lung cancer screening have been clearly proven for the following people:

 - Healthy adults ages 55-74 years, who are current smokers with the equivalent of at least 1 package of cigarettes/day for 30 years, or who are former smokers with the equivalent of at least 1 package of cigarettes/day for 30 years and who have quit within the past 15 years

 For individuals who do not fit these criteria, but have other risk factors for developing lung cancer, Yale Lung SCAN has developed an organized process to evaluate you.
 This assures that decisions are made in a thoughtful, informed way that maximizes the benefits and minimizes the potential negative effects of screening.

-5. Why is smoking cessation included in our program?
+5. Why is tobacco treatment included in our program?

 6. What happens when you come to the Yale Lung Screening and Nodule Program?